 In Partnership With

-Start your visit to Victoria's sights and attractions at the Inner Harbour.
-Whale-watching cruises and sightseeing floatplanes take off and return from their excursions here and government buildings, museums, the Visitor Centre and the grand Fairmont Empress provide a dignified welcome.
-Just around the point, Fisherman’s Wharf offers a lively contrast with working fishing boats, barking harbor seals and busy seafood restaurants serving up the catch of the day.
-Take time for a jaunt to the famous Butchart Gardens, a truly stunning show garden developed on the site of a depleted quarry.
+The Victoria, British Columbia cruise port is just a pleasant walk or cab ride away from the Inner Harbour.
+Whale-watching cruises and sightseeing floatplanes take off and return here and government buildings, museums, the Visitor Centre and the grand Fairmont Empress provide a dignified welcome.
+Just around the point, Fisherman’s Wharf offers working fishing boats, paddling harbor seals and busy seafood restaurants.
+Roam the peaceful paths of the vast Butchart Gardens and see vibrant blooms at every turn.
 Enjoy afternoon tea or a walk in the park or a shopping trip to Market Square or along Government Street.
-However you choose to spend your day here or decide where to go in Victoria, the city’s civilized delights will charm you.
+Whatever you choose to do on your Victoria cruise, you will be so charmed by the city, you may never want to leave.

 Top 3: Things to Do in Victoria, B.C.

 |1||Butchart Gardens||Take your time winding through peaceful pathways enveloped in lush greens and vibrant blooms.|

 |2||Royal B.C.
 Museum||Explore British Columbia’s fascinating natural and human history and check out the wide-ranging art collection featuring works from Emily Carr.|

 |3||Hatley Castle||Tour this imposing and photogenic castle, which appears in many movies, including Deadpool and Poltergeist: The Legacy.|